werckme/werckmeister/manual.in.md

 In werckmeister you also have such options, for example: `!ffff c ` to play the note c louder.

-Unfortunately these kind of notation has the potential to destroy the readablility of a source file.
+Unfortunately these kind of notation has the potential to destroy the readability of a source file.

 A good example is this 16th note high hat figure: